 Davis led the charge for the home team with an efficient 35 points on only 22 field goal attempts (plus 8-10 FTs), chipping in seven rebounds and a pair of blocks.
 Perhaps most impressive was the fact that Brow navigated some foul trouble and a tight whistle while never turning the ball over in 37 very impressive minutes.
 He also connected on one of his two attempts from behind the arc, marking only the second time in 2016 he’s hit from deep (11 attempts).
 If he’s to leapfrog Kevin Durant for the best fantasy player not named Steph Curry, he’s going to have to start expanding that part of his game.
 His shooting stroke looks good and once a few more drop he should find the confidence to start taking more (ala DeMarcus Cousins).
 With New Orleans largely out of the playoff picture, they may take a developmental approach and encourage Davis to experiment with more shot variety on the offensive end.
 If he can avoid the little bumps & bruises he seems to accumulate on a near weekly basis, he should be a top-3 asset the rest of the way.

-Here’s what else happened in basketball Friday night:Please, blog, may I have some more?
+Here’s what else shook down on a relatively quiet four-game Tuesday night in the NBA…Please, blog, may I have some more?